-Today you are going to learn how to create a DIY Self-Watering Plastic Bottle Seed Starter that is simple, and your kids are going to love.
+Today, you will learn how to create a DIY Self-Watering Plastic Bottle Seed Starter that is simple, and your kids are going to love.

-Making this DIY self-watering plastic bottle seed start is a fun project and one that your kids are going to love.
+Making this DIY self-watering plastic bottle seed start is a fun project and one that your kids will love.

 So let’s begin, shall we?